AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 computer architecture.
 On typical current processors Integer is 32-bit signed.

 The example illustrates some of the basic functionality for integer input-output.
-The relevant subprograms are in the predefined package Ada.Integer_Text_IO and include the :ada:`Get` procedure (which reads in a number from the keyboard) and the :ada:`Put` procedure (which displays an integer value).
+The relevant subprograms are in the predefined package :ada:`Ada.Integer_Text_IO` and include the :ada:`Get` procedure (which reads in a number from the keyboard) and the :ada:`Put` procedure (which displays an integer value).

 Here's a slight variation on the example, which illustrates an :ada:`if` statement with an :ada:`else` part: